Light PIDM in Warped Extra Dimensions: Freeze-in production of dark matter

 where $Y_0 \equiv Y_{\rm DM}(T_0)$ is the DM yield today.
 Furthermore, $\rho_c \simeq 1.05 \times 10^{-5}\, h^2$~GeV/cm$^3$ is the critical energy density, $s_0\simeq 2.69 \times 10^3$~cm$^{-3}$ the present entropy density~\cite{ParticleDataGroup:2022pth}, and $\Omega h^2 \simeq 0.12$ the observed abundance of DM relics~\cite{Planck:2018vyg}, with $\mathcal{C}_{\rm rel}=4.3 \times 10^{-10}$ GeV.

 In the top panel fo Fig.~\ref{fig:cs} we show the variation of annihilation cross-sections into DM final states (following Fig.~\ref{fig:feyn}), as a function of the squared of the center of mass energy scale $\sqrt{s}$.
 For illustrative purposes, here we have considered the scalar DM case.
 The full expression for all relevant cross-sections and decay rates are reported in Appendix.~\ref{sec:cs}.
 For both zero and first KK-modes, we note resonant enhancements in the cross-section corresponding to $s=m_{G_n}^2$.
 In all cases we have fixed DM mass to 100 GeV.
 As a consequence, for annihilation of the KK-0 modes (top left panel), we see a cut-off at $s=4\,\mdm^2$.
 This is because, in this case, the initial state particles (Higgs and top-quark) have masses comparable to that of the DM mass after the electroweak symmetry (EW) is broken, while before that they are considered to be absolutely massless.
 For annihilation of the first KK-modes, as shown in the top right panel, the cut-off appears for $s=4\,m_{V_{111}}^2$.
 As the cross-sections scale as $\sigma(s)\sim s^3$, hence, in all cases they rise with $s$.
+It is worth noting that the contribution from the $q=4$ KK mode is reduced compared to that from the $q=2$ mode, irrespective of the initial state.
+Thus, contributions from KK modes $q\gg 4$ are expected to be even more suppressed compared to the $q=2$ mode.
 Before moving on let us clarify that, following are the set of independent parameters in the present framework, that we will constraint via DM phenomenology:

 In the bottom panel of Fig.~\ref{fig:cs} we illustrate the evolution of the reaction density $\gamma(T)$, as a function of the bath temperature, where we have included all the KK-modes.
 In order to physically understand the features appearing in this figure, we obtain an approximate analytical expression of the reaction density.
 This can be done in the limit where the initial and final states have negligible masses with respect to $\sqrt{s}$.
 In the case of spin-0 DM, the total cross-section can be approximately written as